 (See also Overview of Heart Defects.)

-Oxygen-poor blood returning from the body flows from the right atrium to the right ventricle as usual, but then flows to the aorta and the body, bypassing the lungs.
+Oxygen-poor blood returning from the body enters the right atrium and then flows to the right ventricle as usual, but then flows to the aorta and the body, bypassing the lungs.
 Oxygenated blood travels back and forth between the heart and lungs (from the lungs to the pulmonary vein, then left atrium and ventricle, then the pulmonary artery) but is not transported to the body.

 The body cannot survive without oxygen.
 However, infants with this heart defect may survive briefly after birth because the foramen ovale (a hole between the right and left atria) and the ductus arteriosus (a blood vessel connecting the pulmonary artery with the aorta—see Normal Fetal Circulation) are still open at birth.
 These openings allow oxygen-rich blood to mix with oxygen-poor blood, sometimes supplying enough oxygen to the body to keep the infant alive.
-Once the ductus closes, as it normally does after birth, very little blood flows to the lungs in infants with this defect and if the defect is not repaired immediately, the infant will die.
+Once the ductus closes, as it normally does after birth, if the atrial opening is very small, very little oxygen-rich blood is able to get to the body.
+The infant will die if the defect is not repaired immediately.

 Transposition of the great arteries can also be accompanied by another heart defect, ventricular septal defect (a hole in the wall separating the two lower heart chambers), which may actually be helpful by allowing more mixing of oxygen-rich and oxygen-poor blood.

-Doctors suspect the diagnosis when they detect very low levels of oxygen in the blood of a newborn, often but not always accompanied by a heart murmur.
-A heart murmur is a sound created by turbulent blood flow through narrowed or leaking heart valves or through abnormal heart structures.
+Doctors suspect the diagnosis when they detect very low levels of oxygen in the blood of a newborn.
+The newborn also has rapid but not labored breathing.

 Echocardiography (ultrasonography of the heart) confirms the diagnosis.